Beyley/eepyxr/README.md

 # eepyXR

-An overlay to help you sleep in VR, built for Linux and OpenXR runtimes implementing EXTX_overlay
+A Linux OpenXR overlay to help you sleep in VR, built for runtimes implementing EXTX_overlay

 - [x] Dim the user's screen
 - [ ] Automatically enable when the user is detected sleep
 - [ ] Automatically disable when the user is detected awake
 - [ ] Custom dim overlay
-- [ ] OSC message on enable/disable
+- [ ] OSC message on enable/disable, and to enable/disable

 ## Building